BraviNoname/Bravi/BossDisplayFixes/README.md

 - Keiki's spellcards on Spell Practice have the stage background appear just like it would on regular runs.

-- Keiki's final spellcard is declared after charging twice and exploding, akin to Junko's, for effect, and in addition, phase markers have been added, as well as a slowmo during the second explosion.
+- Keiki's final spellcard is declared after charging twice and exploding, akin to Junko's, for effect, and in addition, phase markers and phase change sounds have been added, as well as a slowmo during the second explosion.

 TH18: